MarkusMas/meta-shelly-gen2/README.md

 8. Open the NEEO App or the web-UI and go to: "Devices" > "Add a Device"
 9. Search for "shelly"
 10. Select the driver you are interested in.
-11. Click "next"
+11. Click "NEXT"
-12. When asked for the "<security code>", enter the IP adress of your Shelly Device (For example: "192.168.178.1") and click "verify".
+12. When asked for the `<security code>`, enter the IP adress of your Shelly Device (For example: `192.168.178.1`) and click "Verify".
 [Please Note: Port 80 is used by default.
 Add the port if different.
-For example: "192.168.178.1:81"] A communication and compatability check is performed in the background.
+For example: `192.168.178.1:81`] A communication and compatability check is performed in the background.
 If successful, your device will be added to the list of compatible devices displayed on the next page.
-13. Select the device you want to add to your NEEO and click "next".
+13. Select the device you want to add to your NEEO and click "NEXT".
 14. Follow the remaining instructions in the app to install your device to your NEEO system.

+#### Using Authentication
+The usage of the authentication feature is optionally.
+This feature may be used when additional safety is required.
+The password of the Shelly device must be entered during the step 12 of the above installation process.\
+Please use the following format, when asked for the `<security code>: password@192.168.178.1`

+##### Adding/ changing authentication at a later stage
+The authentication can be added to the shelly device (or changed) while the shelly device remains installed to your neeo system.
+For that first [set up the authentication in shelly device](#authentication).
+Then repeat the above installation process including the step 12 and enter the credentials as mentioned above.
+Clicking on "Verify" will store the new credentials.
+Then **do not** proceed with "NEXT", but use arrow in the top left corner to back out of the installation process.

+To deactivate the authentication first deactivate it in your shelly device.
+Then repeat the above installation process including the step 12 and enter just the ip adress.
+Clicking on "Verify" will store the removal of the password.
+Then **do not** proceed with "NEXT", but use arrow in the top left corner to back out of the installation process.

+To finish any changes in the credentials make sure to first shut down all related recipes and then restart meta.

 ### b) Manual Installation for advanced Users
 1. Download the respective driver file for your device (for example: "shelly-plus-2pm_switch.json") to the Subfolder "active" of your meta Installation.
 2. Restart meta